nafizjiwa/memoized_fibonacci/README.md

 Create a memoized fibonacci() function.
 This function should return the nth Fibonacci number.

-Note: To avoid an infinite loop, either handle the edge case of negative numbers in your function, or don’t call it using negative numbers.
+Note: To avoid an infinite loop, <br />
+either handle the edge case of negative numbers in your function, <br />
+or don’t call it using negative numbers.

       memo = {}